ctgraham/pkp-docs/translating-guide/en/1-translating.md

     newly-installed locale beside Supported Locales and click
     <em>Save</em>.

-You will then need to either visit each conference or journal you are administering and activate the language from the Journal/Conference Manager Language page.
+You will then need to either visit each conference, journal, or press you are administering and activate the language from the Language page.
 You can do this by checking the box beside Supported Locales and clicking <em>Save</em>.

-**Warning:** Visit your system information page (http://<your-site>/index.php/index/admin/systemInfo) and review your "registry\_dir" variable to be sure you are editing the right locales.xml
+**OJS/OCS 2.x Warning:** Visit your system information page (http://<your-site>/index.php/index/admin/systemInfo) and review your "registry\_dir" variable to be sure you are editing the right locales.xml